This post was most recently updated on October 7th, 2018

 As for their nutritional value, a study by Pennsylvania State University reveals that organic eggs–as opposed to eggs from commercial poultry farms–contain higher levels of vitamins A, D and E; more beta-carotene; and more omega-3s.

 4. Why is a boxing ring called a “ring” even though it is square?

 Boxing has always been about fist fighting.
-Its alternative name, “pugilism,” evolved from the words pugnus, a Latin word for “fist”; and pyx, a Greek term which means “with clenched fist.”
-The Sumerians left behind relief carvings suggesting that they engaged in a crude form of boxing as early as 3rd millenium BCE.
+Its alternative name, “pugilism,” evolved from the words pugnus, a Latin word for “fist”; and pyx, a Greek term which means “with the clenched fist.”
+The Sumerians left behind relief carvings suggesting that they engaged in a crude form of boxing as early as 3rd millennium BCE.

 The sport soon reached the Ancient Greeks who made fighting a part of the Olympic Games in 688 BCE.
 For the Romans, however, fist fighting took the form of a bloody sport where participants often fought each other until death.

 Back then, the “boxers”–who were often slaves–fought within a circle marked or drawn on the floor, and from which the present-day “boxing ring” supposedly got its name.
 There were no formal rules for the sport during those days and the Roman boxers would often wrap their fists with thongs embedded with sharp metals.
 As expected, Roman boxing became so brutal that the sport was abolished in 393 AD.

 Boxing resurfaced in London in the 17th century.
 This time, the sport was pursued as a money-making endeavor, hence the name “prizefighting.”
 An Englishman named Jack Broughton created the first set of rules for boxing in 1743, which then paved the way for the London Prize Ring rules in 1838.
 It was the latter that first introduced us to the square and roped “boxing ring” we know today.

 5. Why is a “blackboard” colored green?